AlbinaGiliazova/HyperskillPythonProjects/README.md

 It takes two arguments and calculates the third for --type=annuity.

+**Multilingual Online Translator**

+This program translates the given word from one given language to another given language or to all supported.
+The program supports 13 languages and uses parsing of the website Reverso.
+It uses requests, BeautifulSoup and supports command line arguments, for example: translator.py english all hello

 **Numeric Matrix Processor**

 A numeric processor which can add matrices, multiply a matrix by a constant or